Fintech Ecosystem Development - GuruFocus.com

-In connection with the Extension, FEXD'S sponsor, Revofast LLC, has notified FEXD that it intends to deposit an aggregate of $1,150,000 (representing $0.10 per public share) into FEXD's trust account on or before October 21, 2022.

-The Extension will provide FEXD with additional time to complete its proposed business combination with fintech companies Rana Financial Inc. ("Rana") and Mobitech International LLC ("Afinoz").
+The Extension provides FEXD with additional time to complete its proposed business combination with fintech companies Rana Financial Inc. ("Rana") and Mobitech International LLC ("Afinoz").

 About Rana Financial Inc.